On the Stability and Gelfand Property of Symmetric Pairs: Preliminaries on Group Cohomology

 \subsection{Twisting}

 An important feature of non-abelian group cohomology is the twisting operation.
 Let $G$ be an $L$-group acting on an $L$-set $X$.
 Let $a$ be a 1-cocycle of $L$ with coefficients in $G$.
 Then, using $a$, it is possible to twist the action of $L$ on $X$, as well as on $G$, to obtain a new pair $(G,X)$ of an $L$-group acting on an $L$-set.
 It is done in the following way.
 Define a new action of $L$ on $X$, denoted $x \mapsto l*x$, by Similarly, define a new action of $L$ on $G$ by The pair $(G, X)$ with the new actions is the twisting of $X$ and $G$ by $a$.
 In order to distinguish it from the original pair, we denote it by $(\tau_a(G), \tau_a(X))$.
-Some routine verifications have to be performed, for example:
+A routine calculation shows that this operation really gives an action of $L$ on $G$.
+One of the most important properties of the twisting operation, is that it induces an equivalence on first cohomology sets.
+More precisely, given a cocycle $a_l$ of $L$ with coefficients in $G$, the map $b_l \mapsto b_l a_l$ gives a bijection $\tau_{a} : \HH^1(L,\tau_a(G)) \to \HH^1(L,G)$, mapping the trivial cocycle to the class of $a_l$.
+This twisting operation is, moreover, compatible with long exact sequences in the obvious sense.